Pin GitHub Actions to commit SHAs

 Why it matters

 A tag like @v4 is a moving pointer.
 If the action's maintainer account is compromised, the attacker re-points the tag at malicious code and your next CI run executes it with full access to your secrets.
 This is not hypothetical, the tj-actions/changed-files compromise (March 2025, CVE-2025-30066) worked exactly this way.
 Pinning to a SHA makes the code immutable; a branch ref like @main is the worst case and should be pinned or vendored.
+The recommended docker/build-push-action config ships SHA-pinned for this reason.

 When to use